Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

 \section{Discussion}

-The findings from this systematic review reveal several key trends and challenges in the detection of SATD over the past decade, demonstrating both the evolution and fragmentation within the field.
-SATD detection approaches have progressed significantly, shifting from simple keyword-based NLP methods to more complex ML, DL, and Transformers-based models.
+The findings from this systematic review reveal several key trends and challenges in detecting SATD over the past decade, demonstrating both the evolution and fragmentation within the field.
+SATD detection techniques have progressed significantly, shifting from simple heuristic-based methods to more complex ML, DL, and Transformer-based models.
 While each advancement has brought increased performance and automation, the development of practical and scalable SATD detection tools remains limited.